 This is a powerful insight, which provided a platform for the work of Oliver Williamson and many other organizational economists, as well as Benkler.
 Yet it has buried within it a crucial assumption — that change is driven by efficiencies. […]

 [This highlights] an important problem which isn’t really discussed by Coase, and hence is not discussed by Benkler — power.
 Power relationships often explain who gets what, and which forms of organization are taken up, and which fall by the wayside.
 In general, forms of production that are (a) more efficient, but (b) inconvenient or unprofitable for powerful actors, are probably not going to be taken up, since those powerful actors will block them.
 Yet if one starts from an efficiency perspective, it is very hard to build power relations in, since one believes that change in practices and institutions is not driven by power relations but by efficiency.

 […] if you are an economist, as Coase is, you really ought start from the assumption that individuals are self interested.
 If self interested actors have the power to block changes that would hurt their self interest, they are going to do so.
-Therefore, the kinds of efficiency driven processes of change that Coase (and Benkler) talk about are only going to happen under very unusual conditions.

 The Seshat: Global History Databank brings together the most current and comprehensive body of knowledge about human history in one place.
 Our unique Databank systematically collects what is currently known about the social and political organization of human societies and how civilizations have evolved over time.